Bro919/auto_selfcal_cluster/README.md

 # RUNNING INITIAL CALIBRATION OR AUTO SELF-CALIBRATION
 Many of the initial Auto-Selfcal scripts are forked from the work done by Jimmy Lynch (https://github.com/jlynch2195/auto_selfcal_cluster), and this repo also uses his auto-image-VLA (https://github.com/jlynch2195/auto-image-VLA) as a submodule.
-As Jimmy mentions, this also uses the auto_selfcal code developed by Patrick Sheehan (https://github.com/psheehan/auto_selfcal), so full credit goes to them for the basis of this project.
+As Jimmy mentions in his REAdME, this also uses the auto_selfcal code developed by Patrick Sheehan and his team (https://github.com/psheehan/auto_selfcal), so full credit goes to them for the basis of the ASC pipeline of this project.
 Unlike Jimmy's original project, Patrick Sheehan's work is installed here as a submodule, so no extra installation step is needed.
 This project also makes use of the CASA calibration pipeline script supplied by NRAO.

 This repo is set up as an automation wrapper around their code, with the use case of the NRAO cluster and Talapas specifically in mind.

 My main use case has been on the NRAO cluster.
 Read through Jimmy's repo to get an idea of how to request access and make basic use of the cluster.
 He also comments on best use cases and how his scripts make use of Patrick Sheehan's work.
 I recommend fully reading Jimmy's README before this one since I skip many of the points he already covers.
 If this README has drifted from Jimmy's, his original one is still inside the ASC directory.

 ## Making use of auto-calibration
 The main wrapper you should use is auto-calibration.py in the top-level directory.
 It calls scripts/wrappers in the ASC, CB, and runtime directories.
 It handles downloading, setting up a working directory, preparing data, and submitting Slurm jobs.
+It also deals with infering information about the dataset given to properly name the working directory.

 It can handle:
 - SDM-BDF datasets for initial calibration (CB) to create a .ms directory
 - Auto-SelfCal (ASC) on an existing .ms directory
 - Chaining CB directly into ASC
 - Standalone auto-image runs
+- Infers: Project Code, Object name and Observation data

 auto-calibration has a lot of flags and parameters for customization.
 Leave them at defaults unless you know exactly what you want to change.